 While spending the day on the water sounds like a great way to pass the time, there are inherent dangers to boating.
 A driver’s negligence or inexperience can lead to catastrophic boat accidents.
 People involved in boating accidents can be left with severe and debilitating injuries that can impact the quality of their life.
-If you or a loved one was injured in a boat accident, call the Fort Myers boating accident attorneys at the Wolfson Law Firm at (239) 777-9954.Fort Myers Boat Accident Causes
+If you or a loved one was injured in a boat accident, call the Fort Myers boating accident attorneys at Wolfson & Leon at (239) 777-9954.Fort Myers Boat Accident Causes

 Safety is often on the forefront of our minds when we drive a car.
 On a boat, however, the extent of our safety precautions may be wearing a life jacket.
 There are many hazards associated with operating a boat that most of us don’t consider when we board the craft.

 Reckless driving is a common factor in a boating accident.
 A driver can lose control if they are speeding or driving erratically, potentially crashing into another boat, pier, or bridge.

 Accidents may often be caused by the boat driver’s lack of experience.
 Boats are large crafts that can travel at high speeds and experience poor conditions, such as high winds and choppy waters.
 An inexperienced boat driver that can’t properly control their craft can pose serious safety hazards to their passengers, other boats traveling on the water, or people standing on piers or bridges.

 A driver that is under the influence of alcohol or drugs can cause a serious accident.
 A driver who is impaired may have slower reflexes, not see clearly, and exercise poor judgment – all of which can lead to a serious accident.